 Updating selections with functions

-you can pass in a function.
+You can also pass a function into a selection method.
 For example:

 .attr('cx', function(d, i) {